 Now that you have been here for a while, what was the hardest to adjust to?

 In my opinion, the hardest thing during the winter is not low temperature, but the daylight hours.
 The sunrise is at 9.00 am and sunset at 3.00 pm.
 Just 6 hours of light.
 It’s very hard for me living without the sun.
+For Italians living in Sweden, the lack of sun is just awful.

 What is your story and how did you end up here?